kfcampbell/kfcampbell.github.io/_posts/2020-05-21-go-for-csharp-people-part-one.markdown

     - See [here](https://go.googlesource.com/proposal/+/master/design/go2draft-generics-overview.md) for a proposal to add generics from language designer Russ Cox
 - Go returns errors which are then checked by the caller, rather than try/catch blocks and exceptions for error handling
 - Go has no concept of `await`ing an action (more on this later)
-- Go places a strong emphasis on staying up to date with the language, in constrast to the fragmentation in the .NET and .NET Core ecosystems
+- Go places a strong emphasis on staying up to date with the language, in contrast to the fragmentation in the .NET and .NET Core ecosystems

 ## Dependency management